AP Calculus AB Unit 8 Notes: Finding Volumes Using Integration

 What this method is

-When you find volume by cross sections, you imagine a 3D solid sliced into many thin “slabs” perpendicular to an axis (usually the x-axis or y-axis).
+When you find volume by cross sections, you imagine a 3D solid sliced into many thin “slabs” perpendicular to an axis (usually the xx-axis or yy-axis).
 Each slab has a cross-sectional face area and a small thickness.
 If you add up the volumes of all these thin slabs, you approximate the solid’s volume.
 Taking the limit as the thickness goes to zero turns this into an integral.

 The key idea is simple:

-• Volume of one thin slice \approx (area of cross section) \times (thickness)
+• Volume of one thin slice \approx (area of cross section) ×\times (thickness)

 • Total volume \approx sum of slice volumes